-When you enroll your domestic partner in your health and/or dental coverage, you complete an Affidavit of Domestic Partnership form.
+When you enroll your domestic partner in your health and/or dental coverage, you complete a Declaration of Domestic Partnership form.
 On the affidavit, you declare whether your domestic partner is or is not a qualified tax dependent as defined by the IRS.

 If you declare that your domestic partner is a tax dependent, the added value of coverage will not be added to your gross pay and no additional taxes will be applied.
 If you declare that your domestic partner is not a tax dependent, the added value of providing the coverage will be added to your gross pay, and you will pay additional federal, state, and FICA taxes.
 Your declaration of the tax status of your domestic partner remains in effect until you submit another affidavit changing the tax status of your domestic partner or the domestic partnership is dissolved.